mrmacright/Metal-HUD-Mobile-Config/README.md

 - Turning Wi-Fi off and back on may help
 4. Re-open the app

-### Switch to Xcode Beta (sometimes required for new devices)
+### New iPhone or iPad isn't connecting?

-If your device doesn’t appear or isn’t connecting, it may be due to the device requiring a newer version of Xcode and Command Line Tools.
+If your new iPhone or iPad isn’t appearing or showing any games, it’s usually because very new Apple devices (like upcoming iPhones or iPads) require a newer version of Xcode and Command Line Tools than what’s currently installed on your Mac.
+Apple often releases support for these devices first in the latest Xcode Beta, before the stable version becomes available.

 Install the latest XCODE beta and Command Line tools here: https://developer.apple.com/download/

-Try switching to the latest Xcode Beta and its Command Line Tools:
+Switching to the latest Xcode Beta and its Command Line Tools in Terminal:
 ```
 sudo xcode-select -s /Applications/Xcode-beta.app/Contents/Developer
 ```